pensjonatus/pensjonatus/src/content/posts/a-handful-of-petals.md

 ---
-title: "A Handful of Petals"
+title: 'A Handful of Petals'
-date: "2014-06-22"
+date: '2014-06-22'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
-  - "love"
+  - 'love'
 ---

 We were having a great time playing tennis in the garden.
 And when we sat down to catch a breath and drink some lemonade, we talked.
 I tried not to seem to eager, even though I was crazy about her.
 She smiled mysteriously and asked:

 "Will you still love me when I am no longer with you?"